wsaihopfsg/vos-scripting-how-to/intro/Basic/OcrItalic/OcrItalic.rst

   ||A|                    ||B|                     ||C|                     |
   +-----------------------+------------------------+------------------------+

 * The unknown character will be compred against the available template and a score will be given.
-In this case, the percentage of pixels that are the same or a :math:`{bitwise XOR/30}`.
+In this case, the percentage of pixels that are the same or a :math:`{pixelwise XOR/30}`.

   +-----------------------+------------------------+------------------------+------------------------+
   ||unknown|              | Template **A**         | Template **B**         | Template **C**         |